MakeSchool-Tutorials/Drift-Unity-VR/P8-a-whole-new-level-better-er/content.md

 }
 ```
 >
-This solution also currently has a **bug** in which it writes each level exactly twice to the bulid settings!
+This solution also has a **bug** in which it writes each level exactly twice to the bulid settings!
 If you can catch what’s causing that, let us know!

-Now your level designer can happily create levels without even needing to open the Build Settings menu!
+Now your level designer can create levels without even needing to open the Build Settings menu!

-If we were satisfied now, we could just tell our Main Scene to load Level1 instead of Play, and we’d be golden.
+If we were satisfied now, we could just tell our Main Scene to load `Level1` instead of `Play`, and we’d be golden.

 However, we want to do even better.